geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

    * - ``format``
      - No
      - request the capabilities document in a certain format
+   * - ``noRootLayer``
+     - No
+     - Flag to enable returning a single layer or group as the top level Layer element, removing the standard Root Layer.
+Values are true or false.
+       If specified, will override the global WMS setting or layer / group setting for the same behaviour.

 A example GetCapabilities request is: ::